Companies are questioning which service is better for their customers – human or AI-powered chatbot based. We examine both these options in our post.

 Businesses deal with customers of different ethnicities, cultures, backgrounds, and demography.
 Understanding various aspects and the nature of the customer based on these factors can help deliver better services.
 The capability to ensure cultural sensitivity is one of the key benefits of having humans instead of chatbots as customer service providers.

 Humans learn by experience.
 With over years of experience, customer service providers learn about various situations and use them for better service delivery.
-Unlike chatbots, humans are able to handle irritated, angry, disappointed or even panicky customers.
+Humans are cognitively equipped to handle irritated, angry, disappointed or even panicky customers.

 Suggested Reading: Address Customer Complaints And Better Your Customer Relationship